 Transportation Infrastructure and Development Fund - to account for monies transferred from the Gaming Revenue Fund and all other monies credited or transferred to the fund from any other fund or source and proceeds from the investment of such funds.
-Any expenditures from this fund shall be solely for the purpose of transportation and related infrastructure projects including but not limited to, transit expansion and maintenance.
-Not less than 50% of such expenditures shall be dedicated for the purpose of supplementing, and not offsetting, any expenditures made for the construction and reconstruction of municipal ways as described in Section 4 of Chapter 6C of the General Laws.
+Any expenditures from this fund shall be solely for the purpose of transportation and related infrastructure projects.
+Not less than 50% of such expenditures shall be dedicated for the purpose of supplementing, and not offsetting, any expenditures made for the construction and reconstruction of municipal ways as described in Section 4 of Chapter 6C of the MGL.

-The following funds have been enacted in legislation but were inactive in FY15 and are not presented in this report:
+The following funds have been enacted in legislation but were inactive in FY16 and are not presented in this report: